 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: Fail 0/10 images did not include descriptions.
-Pgs 11,12,14,16,17,20,21,22,33,34 all had images and were checked manually.
-Overall images did not include descriptions> Using the accessibility checker, figures alternate text failed.
+Fail Additional Information: 10/10 images include descriptions.
+Pgs 28 (2 images), 30, 43, 46, 47, 9, 51, 52, and 53 all had images and were checked manually.
+Overall images did not include descriptions but did not include markups> Using the accessibility checker, figures alternate text passed.
 B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Fail Additional Information: 0/10 decorative image did not include descriptions.
-Pgs 3, 4, 5, 6, 7, 8, 12, 15, 18, 21 all had images and were checked manually.
-Overall images included descriptions, however, they did not contain markups that allowed them to be ignored by assistive technology.
+Fail Additional Information: 10/10 decorative images did not include markups or descriptions.
+Pg's 24, 26, 38, 39, 48(2images), 55,

+57(2 imageS) all had images and were checked manually.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Fail Additional Information: 0/10 image descriptions did not convey meaning (descriptions were not present on any of the images).
-Pgs 29 (2 images), 31 (3 images), 32, 41 (2 images), and 44 had images and were checked.
+Fail Additional Information: 10/10 image descriptions did not convey meaning (descriptions were minimal).
+Pgs 31, 33, 37, 45, 89, 67, 96, 97, 107, 114 had images and were checked.
 All images did not contain descriptions.
-Using the accessibility checker, figures alternate text failed. checker, figures alternate text failed.
+Using the accessibility checker, figures alternate text passed.